ningchencontact/azure-docs.zh-tw/articles/azure-monitor/platform/delete-workspace.md

 author: MGoedtel
 ms.author: magoedte
 ms.date: 10/28/2019
-ms.openlocfilehash: 709d63b2c764049a698bc538d9ec451b4e75feaa
+ms.openlocfilehash: b8fdefb5e8555e90b5c9065672f4593e5bf98e06
-ms.sourcegitcommit: 38251963cf3b8c9373929e071b50fd9049942b37
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 10/29/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "73044233"
+ms.locfileid: "74326501"
 ---
-# <a name="delete-and-restore-azure-log-analytics-workspace"></a>刪除和還原 Azure Log Analytics 工作區
+# <a name="delete-and-restore-azure-log-analytics-workspace"></a>Delete and restore Azure Log Analytics workspace

-本文說明 Azure Log Analytics 工作區虛刪除的概念，以及如何復原已刪除的工作區。
+This article explains the concept of Azure Log Analytics workspace soft-delete and how to recover deleted workspace.

-## <a name="considerations-when-deleting-a-workspace"></a>刪除工作區時的考慮
+## <a name="considerations-when-deleting-a-workspace"></a>Considerations when deleting a workspace

-當您刪除 Log Analytics 工作區時，會執行虛刪除作業，以允許在14天內復原工作區（包括其資料和連線的代理程式），不論是意外或刻意刪除。 在虛刪除期間之後，工作區和其資料無法復原，而且會在30天內加入永久刪除佇列。
+When you delete a Log Analytics workspace, a soft-delete operation is performed to allow the recovery of the workspace including its data and connected agents within 14 days, whether the deletion was accidental or intentional.
+After the soft-delete period, the workspace and its data are non-recoverable – data is queued for permanent deletion within 30 days and the workspace name is available and can be used to create a new workspace.

-當您刪除工作區時，想要特別小心，因為可能有重要的資料和設定可能會對您的服務作業造成負面影響。 審查哪些代理程式、解決方案和其他 Azure 服務，以及將其資料儲存在 Log Analytics 中的來源，例如：
+You want to exercise caution when you delete a workspace because there might be important data and configuration that may negatively impact your service operation.
+Review what agents, solutions, and other Azure services and sources that store their data in Log Analytics, such as:

 * 管理解決方案
 * Azure 自動化